Student Loan Borrower Assisstance

 After you apply for consolidation, your application will be processed, and you will be assigned a new loan servicer for the Direct Consolidation Loan.
 It may not be the servicer you selected in your application.

 Repayment on your Direct Consolidation Loan will begin within 60 days after the new loan is issued.
-Your new loan servicer will let you know when the first payment is due.
+Your new loan servicer will let you know when the first payment is due and what your payment amount is.
+You can use Federal Student Aid’s Loan Simulator to help explore different repayment options, and you can request to change payment plans.

 When can I apply for consolidation?

-You can apply to consolidate your loans while you are in repayment or a grace period.
+You can apply to consolidate your loans while you are in repayment, in default, or in a grace period.
 If your loans are still in a grace period, you can ask the loan servicer to wait to process your application until closer to the time when your grace period ends, so you won’t have to start repaying before the end of your grace period.

 What can I do if I have problems with my consolidation application?